Get Involved in the EMEUNET Committee and Sub-Committees

 Who can apply?

-The call is open for all EMEUNET members and follows the structure of all EULAR committees (see flow
+The call is open for all EMEUNET members and follows the structure of all EULAR Committee Nominations: Further information regarding open positions and the application form is available here.

 How is the selection performed?